 and Dutch House, the New Castle Courthouse, and the Read House,

 and is three hours in length.; One call to the New Castle

 in the tour day, adding 30-60 minutes to the tour.

-at the Read House, there is a fee.
-The Court House is free.
+Fee also charged by the Read House; The Court House is free.

 Middle and High School Tours